Tista93/Conways_Game_of_life/README.md

 orthogonal grid of square cells, each of which is in one of two possible states, alive or dead, (or populated and unpopulated, respectively).
 Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
-At each step in time, t he following transitions occur:
+At each step in time, the following transitions occur:

 1. *Any live cell with fewer than two live neighbors dies, as if by underpopulation.*
 2. *Any live cell with two or three live neighbors lives on to the next generation.*